How can understanding communication styles benefit you?

 Most of us don’t have the time or sophistication to understand how our colleagues think or make decisions.
 But imagine a tool that did that.
 How useful that would be!

-Straight Talk® also enables you to compare styles.
+Straight Talk® also enables you to compare communication styles.
 You can invite other people to take the survey and see a description of how you relate.
 It enables you to set up teams and view profiles of your team’s communication.
 The system maps your place on a matrix of styles.
 It gives you tips on how to apply Straight Talk® and communicate more effectively.

 “We are much more patient with each other because we appreciate how different our learning styles are.”